hire-vladimir/SA-cim_vladiator/README.md

 ![CIM validator](https://raw.githubusercontent.com/hire-vladimir/SA-cim_vladiator/master/static/screenshot1.png)

 ## System requirements
-App was developed for use with Splunk 8.x+, 9.x+
+App was developed for use with Splunk Enterprise and Splunk Cloud8.x+, 9.x+

+# Special Thanks
+Thank you to Lowell Alleman for python3 support, Annette Quach for UBA support.

 # Legal
 * *Splunk* is a registered trademark of Splunk, Inc.